FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V652.md

 If this option is checked and metadata only contain "minor" errors (or only "minor" damage can occur), then ExifTool will do his job anyway.<br>
 <br>

 <h3>Show Exif:GPS in decimal notation</h3>
--checked by default (because i.e. GoogleMap uses this notation as well).<br>
+-checked by default (because i.e. OSM Map uses this notation as well).<br>
 <br>

 <h3>Show sorted tags (not in Workspace)</h3>
 -if this option is unchecked (default), then metadata tags are shown sorted as defined internally in metadata.
 Many times however, it's quite